4 Best Tours in Jerusalem

 people getting off the bus|©velaparatodo

-One of the best ways to tour Jerusalem in an orderly fashion is to opt for the full-day sightseeing bus.
-This convenient option allows you to enjoy the sights of Jerusalem from the comfort of a spacious, air-conditioned bus, while being assisted by an expert local guide and taking in the panoramic views of the city.
+One of the best alternatives for touring Jerusalem in an orderly fashion is to opt for the full-day sightseeing bus.
+This convenient option allows you to enjoy the sights of Jerusalem from the comfort of a spacious, air-conditioned bus, while being assisted by an expert local guide and enjoying panoramic views of the city.

-During the tour, the itinerary usually takes you through Jerusalem's rich history and cultural diversity.
-From the Mount of Olives you will get a sweeping view of the Old City, before continuing the tour to iconic sites such as the Wailing Wall, the Via Dolorosa and the Church of the Holy Sepulchre.
+During the tour, the itinerary usually takes you through the rich history and cultural diversity of Jerusalem.
+From the Mount of Olives you'll get a sweeping view of the Old City, before continuing on to iconic sites such as the Western Wall, the Via Dolorosa and the Church of the Holy Sepulchre.

 In addition, the bus tour will take you through vibrant and modern neighbourhoods, giving you a comprehensive insight into contemporary life in Jerusalem, which is not just confined to its ancient religious sites.
 From bustling markets to cobblestone streets bustling with youthful activity, each site will give you a different and eclectic picture of the Israeli capital.